Care for Opioid Use Disorder

-Opioid use disorder (OUD) is the medical term for when a person can’t stop using opioids (such as heroin, fentanyl or pills like Oxycodone), even if they want to stop.
+Opioid use disorder (OUD) is the medical term for when a person's use of opioids (such as heroin, fentanyl, or pills like Oxycodone) is causing problems in their life, even if they want to stop.
 OUD is a medical condition, and there are effective medications that can be taken at home to help ease cravings and stop withdrawals.

 We view care for OUD the same as any other ongoing health concern, such as high blood pressure or diabetes, and medications are a regular part of our primary medical care services.
 Behavioral health services are also available to provide support for patients making changes or experiencing stress and worries.